AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-28-major-life-changes.md

 I have been watching some [Gary Vee](https://www.youtube.com/c/garyvee) on YouTube.

 Maybe you have heard the name.
 I can tell he is either very smart or completely insane.
 Or both.
-If not, I strongly consider checking him out.

-But I love his points about pursuing happiness over immense wealth.
+If you have not heard of him, I strongly consider checking him out.
+I love his points about pursuing happiness over immense wealth.

 His advice for people in their twenties is to take more risks while you can and figure out who you are because you only get to do that a few times in your life.